Donny de Groot: Return home

 Therefore, he went to back to his home country where he signed with Go Ahead Eagles on a free transfer in January 2010.
 He immediately made an impact, scoring two goals as a jet lagged second-half substitute in a Dutch Cup quarter finals away win over Eredivisie side NAC Breda.
 He had only finished his long journey from Australia less than 24 hours earlier.
 In June 2011 it was reported that he would sign a contract at Tilburgian side Willem II Tilburg.
+He later had a spell with Belgian side Sint-Truiden and signed with Fortuna Sittard in 2014.

+Post-playing career

+While living in Diessen at the time, De Groot took up his first senior coaching job at local amateur side Beerse Boys in 2017.
+He had already worked as an assistant and youth coach at PSV, RKC and Fortuna Sittard.
+He later moved to Cyprus.